Health and Wellness

 Sidwell Friends continues to evaluate and modify the School’s social and emotional education programs to meet the changing needs of our students.

-Counselors support students and parents in our community through education, counseling, and assessment and consultation with faculty.
+Counselors support our community through education, counseling, and assessment and consultation with faculty.
+Our developmentally appropriate curriculum promotes self-awareness, emotion regulation, and social skills.

 - Supportive reflection